 for Veterans and the Public

 Some medications can cause rashes or other skin problems.
-Most rashes come and go, but sometimes they signal that you are having a bad reaction to the medication.
+Most rashes come and go, but sometimes they signal that you are having a bad reaction to the medication, or that you have an infection or another medical issue.

 It's important that you check your skin for changes, especially after you start a new medication.
 Be sure to report any changes to your VA health care provider.